miratronix/s3-readable-stream/README.md

    region: 'AWS_REGION'
 });

-// Create a standard S3 getObject param object const fileOptions = {
+// Create the S3 getObject params
+const fileOptions = {
-    Bucket: 'SOME_BUCKET',
+    Bucket: 'SOME_BUCKET',    // The bucket
-    Key: 'SOME_KEY'
-};
+    Key: 'SOME_KEY',          // The key
+    VersionId: 'SOME_VERSION' // The version of the object (optional) };

 // Create the stream